 NodeThe Node school chair is mobile and flexible.
 It's designed for quick, easy transitions from one teaching mode to the next.
 With Node, a classroom can transition from lecture mode to team mode and back again, without interruption.

 VerbVerb™ is an integrated collection of classroom furniture including tables, whiteboards, and instructor lectern and desk stations designed to support a full range of teaching and learning styles.

 media:scapemedia:scape integrates technology and furniture to bring people, space and information together for greater collaboration and productivity than ever before.

 Insights + Applications Guide

 Students prepare for a future no one can predict and jobs that, in many cases, haven’t been invented yet.
 Educators are responding to these diverse forces with a refreshing openness, adopting active learning and embracing new technology.
 Our Insights and Applications Guide provides the latest thinking on classroom design and learning spaces.

 This Education Edition is a compilation of 360 stories that explore design principles, product ideas and applications with the goal of improving student success.
 The stories demonstrate how new active learning environments improve student engagement and outcomes and help prepare them for success in the creative economy.

-Steelcase Education is focused on helping schools, colleges and universities create the most effective, rewarding and inspiring active learning environments to meet the evolving needs of students and educators.
+Steelcase Learning is focused on helping schools, colleges and universities create the most effective, rewarding and inspiring active learning environments to meet the evolving needs of students and educators.
 We have a passion for understanding how learning best takes place and how smarter, active learning spaces can help.